 - The response status text—For example,

-The Status line can consist of one or more lines containing name-value pairs of metadata about the response and the server such as the length of the response file, the content type, and how the response can be cached.
+The Status line can consist of one or more headers listed in rows that contain name-value pairs of metadata about the response and the server, such as the length of the response file, the content type, and how the response can be cached.

-The Preview Inspector, available in the Request section only, allows you to view the response bodies as an image or an HTML page depending on the response content.
-The inspector can display most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, TIFF.
+The Preview Inspector, available in the Request section only, allows you to view the response bodies as an image or an HTML page, depending on the response content.
+The inspector can display the most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, and TIFF.

 If the content is in HTML format, then the Preview inspector allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
-To avoid flooding the Live Traffic list, the web browser control is configured to prevent additional downloads when rendering the response, which means that most images and styles will not be displayed.
+The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the Live Traffic list), which means that most images and styles will not be displayed.
 Additionally, scripting and navigating are blocked and provide a read-only preview.

-The Body inspectors are suitable for different types of requests and responses.
-Fiddler Everywhere automatically tries to load the most appropriate body inspector depending on the content.
+The Body inspectors are suitable for different requests and responses.
+Depending on the received content type, Fiddler Everywhere automatically tries to load the most appropriate body inspector.
+Fiddler Everywhere provides the following body inspectors:

-The Text inspector allows you to view the request and response bodies as text.
-It truncates the data it renders at the first null byte it finds, which makes it an inappropriate choice for displaying binary content.
-Most of the body inspector represents a large text area that displays the body text interpreted by using the detected character set with the headers, the byte-order-marker, or an embedded META tag declaration.
+The Text inspector lets you view the request and response bodies as text.
+It truncates the data it renders at the first null byte it finds, making it inappropriate for displaying binary content.
+Most body inspectors represent a large text area that reveals the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded META tag declaration.

 If the JSON data is malformed, for example, the name component of a name/value pair is unquoted, the JSON inspector will show a warning in the footer.